ccleberg/cmc.pub/content/blog/2024-01-26-audit-dashboard.md

 ## Import Data

 To start, open the Power BI Desktop application.
 Upon first use, Power BI will ask if you want to open an existing dashboard or import new data.

-As we are creating our first dashboard, let\'s import our data.
-In my example below, I\'m importing data from the \"Tracker\" sheet of the Excel file I\'m using for this project.
+As we are creating our first dashboard, let's import our data.
+In my example below, I'm importing data from the "Tracker" sheet of the Excel file I'm using for this project.

 During this process, I also imported the export from the Alteryx workflow above.
 Therefore, we have two different files available for use in our dashboard.

 ![Excel
 Tracker](https://img.cleberg.net/blog/20240126-audit-dashboard/excel_tracker.png)